vcuspinera/Canada_response_covid/README.md

 <img src="img/sentiment_polar_subject.png" width="750">

 We also use Time Series find the Trend of polarity and number of tweets.
-From this analysis, we find that before March 11th the trend polarity average of @Canada was the higher to the period after the annoucement.
-In contrast, the trend of polarity average was lower before than after the annoucement for the @CanadianPM and @JustinTrudeau accounts.
+From this analysis, we find that before March 11th the trend polarity average of @Canada was the higher to the period after the announcement.
+In contrast, the trend of polarity average was lower before than after the announcement for the @CanadianPM and @JustinTrudeau accounts.
 In addition, the @GovCanHealth had almost the same levels.

-In short, while the trend in sentiment decrease because for @Canada account, weets related with the Canadian Prime Minister (@CanadianPM and @JustinTrudeau) had a possitive impact after the annoucement.
+In short, while the trend in sentiment decrease because for @Canada account, tweets related with the Canadian Prime Minister (@CanadianPM and @JustinTrudeau) had a positive impact after the announcement.

 <img src="img/sentiment_trend.png" width="750">